 Emergency Food Program

-AYC has been providing emergency food for hungry families for more than nine years through partnerships with the LA Regional Food bank and other community partners.
-In the most recent year, however, because of shortages at the food bank, we have had to begin doing local quarterly food drives and developing partnerships with manufacturers and distributors to donate goods.
-Last fiscal year more than 400 families received emergency food.
-In order to provide more adequate food security services to Asian Pacific Islander families, AYC requested and received support from the APCF Board of Directors & Friends Giving Circle Grant in order to procure, process, and distribute more ethnically appropriate foods geared toward APIs.
-The funds were utilized to establish partnerships with various Asian food manufacturers, distributors, and retail vendors to increase donations of typical Asian foods and to work in partnership with local businesses to conduct food drives.
-In addition, AYC recruited and train volunteers to carry out the collection, packing, and distribution process.
+AYC has provided emergency food for hungry families since the early 2000's through partnerships with the LA Regional Food bank and other community partners.
+In recent years, due to shortages at local food banks, we began doing quarterly food drives and developing partnerships with manufacturers and distributors to donate goods.
+In order to provide more adequate food security services to Asian Pacific Islander families, AYC partnered with the Asian Pacific Community Fund (APCF) to procure, process, and distribute foods that are culturally familiar to Asian and Pacific Islander families.
+Support from APCF was utilized to establish partnerships with various Asian food manufacturers, distributors, and retail vendors to increase donations of typical Asian foods and to work in partnership with local businesses to conduct food drives.
+In addition, AYC recruits and train volunteers to carry out the collection, packing, and distribution process.